 As the title suggests, Suspect Convictions sets out to investigate whether the person who has been incarcerated for the crime is actually the perpetrator.
 Journalist Scott Reader devotes a whole season to a case (like Serial and SKS) and delves deep into the crimes, getting to know key players and conducting interviews with them.
 Both seasons so far concern crimes against children so are not for the faint-hearted, but they are thorough and fascinating.
 As a listener, you get to know the case well and form your own opinions.

 In a sentence: Thorough investigation into questionable convictions.

 They Walk Among Us

 My only British true crime subscription!
-At first I wondered whether I'd be able to persevere with this one, because the narrator's voice is slow and I couldn't help but be distracted by it.
-However, I enjoyed the British aspect and as Benjamin's voice grew familiar I got hooked by the interesting cases.
+At first I found the narration a little slow but I enjoyed the British aspect and as Benjamin's voice grew familiar I got hooked by the interesting cases and succinct storytelling.
 The episodes are numbered and not named which can make it hard to navigate, but there are some fascinating crimes detailed in this podcast that I've not heard elsewhere.
 I also appreciate the 'Where Are We Now?' section at the end of each episode that keeps listeners up to date with the latest developments.